labstreaminglayer/App-WearableSensing/README.md

 ## Windows

 Compile the project.
-We used out of the box MinGW distribution of gcc as the compiler (see a tutorial [here](http://www.mingw.org/wiki/howto_install_the_mingw_gcc_compiler_suite)), although MS Visual C++ and others may work as well.
+We used the out of the box MinGW distribution of gcc as the compiler (see a tutorial [here](http://www.mingw.org/wiki/howto_install_the_mingw_gcc_compiler_suite)), although MS Visual C++ and others may work as well.
 Note that this command assumes that your liblsl is called `liblsl32.dll` (and not, e.g., `liblsl.dll`).